 American studies provides a broad framework for the exploration of the people, places, society, and culture of the United States.
 The field accomplishes this by appropriating ideas and methodologies from one discipline and applying them to another, and by transcending established boundaries among disciplines to create a new structure that combines traditional values and new visions.
-The program incorporates fieldwork research experiences, collaborative exploration, and public presentation.
+The program incorporates fieldwork research experiences, collaborative exploration, and public presentation, along with peer evaluation.

-American studies is a highly selective major requiring intellectual independence and maturity that includes developing a six-course plan detailing the trajectory of your course of study in your major.
+American studies is a selective major requiring intellectual independence that includes developing a six-course plan detailing the trajectory of your course of study in your major.

 Requirements for the Major